bioidiap/bob.blitz/doc/c_cpp_api.rst

 .. c:function:: int PyBlitzArray_TypenumConverter (PyObject* o, int** type_num)

-   Converts any compatible sequence into a Numpy integer type number.
+   Converts any compatible value into a Numpy integer type number.
 This method is supposed to be used with ``PyArg_ParseTupleAndKeywords`` and derivatives.

    Parameters are:

    ``o``
-     The input object to be converted into a C-shape
+     The input object to be converted into a type number

    ``type_num``
       A preallocated (double) address for storing the type on successful